DennisSchmitz/Jovian_archive/README.md

 ___

 ## Requirements
 Jovian has minimal [system requirements](#system-requirements), it is intended for powerful servers and/or grid-computers but also works on powerful PCs and laptops.
 It has two major software dependencies, miniConda and IGVjs.
-During the installation procedure you will be asked if you want to automatically install these.
+During the installation procedure you will be asked if you want to automatically install these (if Conda is not already available).
 Additionally, it depends on the [following software](#software), but most Linux systems have these pre-installed already.
 Any metagenomics analysis, Jovian included, depends on several [public databases that you have to download](#databases).
-Lastly, some [configuration is required](#configuration).

 ### System requirements
-We have developed and tested the software for Linux distributions (_distro's_) `RHEL`, `CentOS` and `Ubuntu`.
+We have developed and tested the software for the following Linux distributions ("distro's"): `RHEL`, `CentOS` and `Ubuntu`.
 We do expect Jovian to work on other Linux distro's, but cannot guarantee stability.
+We are currently assessing if it feasible to also test our software on Windows computers using [Ubuntu on Windows](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab).
+This is a work-in-progress, but preliminary tests look promising.

-The software does **not** require root and/or sudo-rights.
+The software does <u><b>not</b></u> require root and/or sudo-rights.
 It is however necessary to have read and write access to the `/tmp` folder on your system.
 This won't be a problem most of the time since the `/tmp` folder is usually free to read from and write to.
 However, it is best to check this with your system administrator(s).

 The databases require up to 400GB of disk-space.
 The pipeline itself, including all Conda software environments and IGVjs, requires up to 15GB of disk-space.